Jackie Evancho: 2016 to present

-Evancho sang the US national anthem at the presidential inauguration of Donald Trump in January 2017.
+Evancho sang the US national anthem at the first presidential inauguration of Donald Trump in January 2017.
 She stated that her decision to perform was apolitical,Ferguson, Amber and Jessica Carro.
 "Jackie Evancho Says Singing at Donald Trump's Inauguration Is 'Not Political'", The Huffington Post, January 19, 2017 but her selection drew comment on social media and in the press, "from both sides of the political spectrum".St.
 Felix, Doreen.
 "The Uses of the Classical", January 4, 2017 On the same day, she released a recording titled Together We Stand, containing three songs: "The Star-Spangled Banner", "America the Beautiful" and "God Bless America".
 Evancho stated that profits from the release would go to LGBT "charities in support of my sister Juliet".
 The three songs charted at No. 2, 4 and 5, respectively, on Billboard's Classical Digital Song sales chart.
 Juliet, who is transgender, has advocated for a US federal law to allow transgender students to use bathrooms and other public school facilities designated for the gender with which they identify.
 Evancho led a TV special in August 2017, on the TLC television network, called "Growing Up Evancho", focusing on the Evanchos' family life and efforts to secure transgender rights.
 In 2019, asked if she learned any lessons from the Inauguration experience, Evancho said: "Yes ... if you have a bad gut feeling, and your team still pushes you to do something, don't give in, don't do it!"